Every Sunday school teacher should be equipped with these critical discipline secrets to resolving bad behavior in their classrooms.

 Find out if there are specific needs in the family.
 Parents may need something as simple as prayer, or maybe they’ve recently gotten the diagnosis for their child and are in need of resources.
 Many of these families have to go through months of paperwork, meetings, and appointments to get their child’s needs met in the school system.
 Don’t make it difficult for them to get the same at church.

-Partner with the family.
+Partner with the family on discipline solutions.

 Work with the family on solutions to problems that arise in the classroom.
 The greatest gift you can give to parents with a special needs child is respect for their opinion.
 If the behavior isn’t in the child’s best interest and the parents agree, put your heads together on what’s the most effective way to approach the problem.
 Keep in mind that you see the child under different conditions than the parents; just because something works at home doesn’t mean it will work in a classroom environment.
 Realizing that parents may not be familiar with some of the processes that work in education, gather information on the child’s interests and strengths so you can best teach and support the whole child.